RenXiangyuan/LSTM_SFM/README.md

 [Report PDF](https://github.com/RenXiangyuan/LSTM_SFM/blob/master/stock-prediction-lstm%20(1).pdf)

-for detail information about the stock prediction on LSTM and SFM
+for detail information about the stock prediction on LSTM and SFM.

+Language: Python 2.7
+Framework: Keras
+Backend: Theano

 SFM is a model that can make predictions on different strategies, short term or long term.
 It make prediction on users' choice.
 For example, those looking at a long period investment may use long term strategy.